INVALS: A Forward Looking Inventory Allocation System: Mathematical Formulation of the DRM

 Consider an alternative minimization scheme where $\{\psi^m\}$ are the values at the end of iteration $m$.
 Then each $\phi_i^{m+1}$ can be determined as the \emph{unique zero point} of its corresponding single-variable monotonic function $g_i(\phi_i)$ given by:

 Observe that $g_i(0) > 0$ and $g_i(\infty) < 0$ and $\phi_i^{m+1}$ is the point where $g_i\left(\phi_i^{m+1}\right) = 0$.
-Similarly, given $\{\phi_i^m\}$, each $\psi_j^{m+1}$ is obtained as the unique zero point of its corresponding single-variable monotonic function $h_j(\psi_j)$ given by:
+Similarly, given $\{\phi_i^m\}$ each $\psi_j^{m+1}$ is obtained as the unique zero point of its corresponding single-variable monotonic function $h_j(\psi_j)$ given by:

-The zero points can be computed using any root finding algorithm in one-variable such as Newton's, Bisection, Interpolate Truncate and Project, Dekker's, Brent's, etc.~\cite{Press2007}, and the alternating scheme is proven to converge~\cite{Wu2022}.
+The zero points can be computed using any root finding algorithm in one-variable such as Newton's, Bisection, Interpolate Truncate and Project, Dekker's, Brent's, etc.~\cite{Press2007}.
+Such an alternating scheme is proven to converge in~\cite{Wu2022}.